MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/non-receipt-payment-processing.md

 });
 ```

-In this example, we’re loading up the cart with an item defined in the game catalog with the ID of **IAP1_0** - a **BigBagOfGold**.
-This is the ItemId, as defined in the game catalog.
+In this example, we’re loading up the cart with an item defined in the game catalog with the ID of `IAP1_0` - a `BigBagOfGold`.
+This is the `ItemId`, as defined in the game catalog.

 The player wants to purchase only *one* of it, and the annotation is being used to indicate how the item wound up in the player inventory, which is useful for later review.

 It’s also possible to specify that this purchase is using the pricing from a store you’ve defined in your game, by including the StoreId parameter, but we’ll leave that out of this example, for simplicity.

-The return from the StartPurchase call contains a lot of information - including the DisplayName and Description values for the items from your catalog, any defined prices for them, plus the player's virtual currency balances.
+The return from the StartPurchase call contains a lot of information - including the `DisplayName` and `Description` values for the items from your catalog, any defined prices for them, plus the player's virtual currency balances.

-But the primary things you’ll need for the next step are the OrderId (which uniquely identifies this purchase), and the specific provider you want to use, which is in the PaymentOptions.
+But the primary things you’ll need for the next step are the `OrderId` (which uniquely identifies this purchase), and the specific provider you want to use, which is in the `PaymentOptions`.

 > [!NOTE]
 > Only Payment Providers you have enabled for your title will appear in the `PaymentOptions`.